Your Body Can Help You Overcome Your Fears

 An outbreak of anxiety could lead to eczema.
 A headache could end up turning into an unbearable migraine.

-Turning your back on your fears and staying in a situation that is making you so unhappy will turn you into a gray person, lacking any color or shine.
+Turning your back on your fears and staying in a situation that’s making you so unhappy will turn you into a gray person, lacking any color or shine.

-Let’s listen to our body and let it push us
+Listen to your body and let it motivate you

-What if we started listening to our body?
+What if you started listening to our body?
 What if you stopped covering your ears and instead listened closely to hear what it is that you must face?

 It could be telling someone what you think, breaking up with someone who is hurting you, or radically changing the way you’re living.